 There are quite a few different tests you can do to work out what type of clay you’re dealing with but for the purpose of this tutorial, we’re going to try to keep it as simple as possible.

 The first thing is testing for texture.
 Take a small lump of clay from your garden and add some water and work it in like you’re going to use it for pottery.
-Roll it into a ball in your hand.
 Next, flatten out between your fingers in the shape of a ribbon, if you can flatten it to more than 50cm before it starts breaking up then you have a heavy clay.

 Another test is the percolation test, this will determine how compacted the clay is.
 First dig a hole about 60cm deep and 30cm wide.
-Fill the hole with water and let it drain out completely.
 Once it’s empty, fill it again and take note of how long it takes to drain out.
 If it takes less than 12 hours to drain, the soil should be able to support plants that require well draining soil.
 If it takes 12-24 hours to drain, the soil is best suited to plants that tolerate heavy or clay soils.
 If it takes more than 24 hours for the hole to completely drain only trees that withstand occasional flooding will survive.

 Note: If you find Earth worms in your soil, then this is usually a great indicator of healthy soil